 This started as a very long FB post response on the ABA Skill Share FB Group Page.
 Prior to posting this post, I shared it with a kind colleague, Jonathan Amey, who replied something to the effect of, "Beth!
-That is looong for facebook.
+That is looong for Facebook.
 That would be a great blog post.
 I would like to refer people to such a post and say, "Hey!
-Here is an easy to understand description [for Contingency Adduction]."
+Here is an easy-to-understand description [for Contingency Adduction]."
 Well, here it is Jonathan:) Thanks for the encouragement.

 First some background, I helped with a workshop with Kent Johnson and Vicci Tucci on Generativity at ABAI in 2016.
-It was in prepping examples, me as forever student and Kent as my dear mentor, --we figured out the critical attribute of learning just what the heck are the important concepts to truly understanding contingency adduction.
+It was in prepping examples, me as a forever student and Kent as my dear mentor, --we figured out the critical attribute of learning just what the heck are the important concepts to truly understanding contingency adduction.

-So here was Kent's AHA from my naivete; You must know about part-whole relationships of behavior, if not, there lies the struggle and this is why contingency adduction comes off as so hard to grab on to for some.
+So here was Kent's AHA from my naivete; You must know about part-whole relationships of behavior, if not, there lies the struggle and this is why contingency adduction comes off as so hard to grab onto for some.
 EXCEPT for when you know about the part-whole relationship.
 I will also share my lineage, my undergrad was with Paul Andronis who coined the term contingency adduction.
 In a sense, I grew up in this field thinking about behavior analysis and fluency and contingency adduction and so this is my tinted lens within behavior analysis.
 Hopefully, I serve the science well through sharing.

-Here we go...most practitioners are familiar with task analysis and this is sometimes the close in non-example when nailing the concept down for contingency adduction.
+Here we go...most practitioners are familiar with task analysis and this is sometimes the close-in non-example when nailing the concept down for contingency adduction.
 It is also where I think people latch on and think they know what generativity is about but most likely task analysis is just clouding the matter.
 Task analysis is linear, not part-whole with the tricky part being, task analysis can have part-whole relationships in the mix.
 So the part-whole means a behavior is embedded in or part of a composite behavior.
 What a behavior in a behavior???
 The examples should clear this marbles-in-your-mouth language.
 For instance, math facts are needed to perform long division.
-Thus, if you do not have math fact responding behavior, you won't be doing long division problems on paper pencil anytime soon.
+Thus, if you do not have math fact-responding behavior, you won't be doing long division problems on paper pencil anytime soon.
 Balancing behavior is needed to ride a two-wheeler bike.
 If you cannot balance, you will not be riding a bike down the street.
 You may find yourself licking your wounds.
 Producing sounds is needed to vocally say words.
 If you are not producing sounds you will not be spouting off paragraphs.
 If the component is missing, you won't be observed engaging in the composite, it is impossible.
 When it is put this way, isn't it easy?

 Ok!
 That is still not contingency adduction- that is just going over part-whole relationships.
-First you need to know the learner's history, 1) the composite behavior has NEVER been taught ( via modeling, etc.) and 2) the learner has never performed that behavior prior- but 3) the learner does have the component behaviors in their repertoire.
+First, you need to know the learner's history, 1) the composite behavior has NEVER been taught ( via modeling, etc.) and 2) the learner has never performed that behavior prior- but 3) the learner does have the component behaviors in their repertoire.
 So now, contingency adduction is the instant when the learner responds in a novel way by combining or recombining those component behaviors to have a new composite behavior.
-Eg. A new paint stroke by an artist, a kid riding a bike for the first time, a first word, solving a new math problem by using various math strategies and algortihms in new ways.
+Eg. A new paint stroke by an artist, a kid riding a bike for the first time, a first word, or solving a new math problem by using various math strategies and algorithms in new ways.
 Be aware, the next time the person engages in the behavior that is no longer an instance of contingency adduction.
-In addition, it is not that you are an EINSTEIN trailblazing for the universe- but that you are trailblazing for you as an individual.
+In addition, it is not that you are an EINSTEIN trailblazing for the universe- but that you are trailblazing for yourself as an individual.
 In sum, it is the first instance when the learner brings together component behaviors to form a novel composite behavior with no instruction on that composite behavior.